HSouch/HelpfulSnippets/README.md

 It will print out the filenames of any files that won't open, and will tell you how many need to be dealt with (if any).

+## FITS Compiler
+Sometimes you want to compile a bunch of files in a directory into one big file for easier processing.
+This script does just that!
+Please note that the method requires all consistutent input FITS files to remain open until after saving the compiled file, until after when they are all closed.
+This might require high RAM usage forlarge files, but it runs very well on small to medium sized directories.

+`python FitsCompiler.py input_directory/ output_filename.fits`

 ## Coverage Getter
 This script will obtain RA and DEC points of FITS images, running on a directory and finding all FITS files within nested subdirectories.
 For each file, it will obtain a WCS and image, and return RA and DEC points at the top left and bottom right corners of the image.